 WHAT HAPPENS WHEN THE SHAREHOLDER OF A BVI BUSINESS COMPANY DIES?

+An increasingly popular approach is a Shareholder Administered Succession Planning Trust.
 Under BVI law the shares of a BVI Business Company are BVI “situs” assets.
 This means that they are treated as property physically located in the BVI.
 When a shareholder dies, the shares of the BVI Business Company form part of the deceased’s BVI estate.
 The process of distributing the shares to the deceased’s heirs varies depending on whether or not the deceased had a Will.

 If the shareholder died with a Will: